PratikMaitra/Sym_chk/README.md

 ## Description

 Sym_Chk_Tl ( Symptom Checker Tool ) is a healthcare application that allows users to extract a list of positively identified signs and symptoms from clinical text.
 It was built using the Flask and spacy python packages.
 The tool uses a custom fine-tuned BioBERT model( en_ner_biobert_symptom - https://huggingface.co/pmaitra/en_biobert_ner_symptom ) which is available on Hugging Face.
-It also makes use of the Stanza library`s negation detection feature and the simcin mapping of the Nimble Miner app.
+It also makes use of the Stanza library`s negation detection feature and the similar clinical term mapping of the Nimble Miner app.
 The application was built as part of a research study on symptom identification of clinical notes of patients suffering from AML.

 ## Prerequisites